 Wilmington Rotary Club #6184

 We are now one of six Rotary clubs in Wilmington, which meet at varying times and places.
 While some use the word "downtown" to describe us, that's a misnomer.
 We are the old, original Rotary club in Southeastern North Carolina.
-Our scope and our membership have always gone well beyond downtown Wilmington, although we are one of two clubs that meet in downtown venues.
+Our scope and our membership have always gone well beyond downtown Wilmington, and between 2018 and 2020, we didn't even meet in a downtown venue.
 Our members live throughout New Hanover County and some in Brunswick and Pender counties.

 The club's current number, 6184, bears no relationship to the sequence of its founding.
 It is simply an administrative record-keeping tool used by Rotary International.

 Starting in the 1980s, the club made serious efforts to recruit a more diverse membership, notably by abandoning Rotary's former "males only" rule.
 A 2015 look back at how the club diversified its membership is available in our "Documents" section.
 Go to Diversity history.

 We meet for lunch at 12:30 p.m. every Tuesday, in The Upper Room in the Tileston Building, part of St. Mary Catholic School, at 412 Ann Street in Wilmington's Historic District.
 Since resuming in-person meetings in July 2021, we have conducted them as "hybrids," with the option of joining remotely via Zoom software.
 Links to those meetings are sent to all members in the club president's weekly email newsletter.
 Those meetings are also recorded; links to the recordings are available in a members-only channel online.

 Since its founding, the Wilmington Rotary Club has been dedicated to serving both our community and communities around the globe by engaging in projects to address the needs of others.